 This is important, as many opinions and claims can actually be backed up by facts.
 Students can find this distinction tricky, so it is vital that they are crystal clear on the difference between the two.

-Here are just a few ideas on how to incorporate teaching facts and opinions in your classroom!
+For students, these are the most important differences between facts and opinions that they should be familiar with.
 It is so essential for students to have a good grasp on this skill to help them navigate their world.
-We’d love to hear how you taught it in your classroom–drop us a line and connect with us on our Twitter, Facebook, or at firstname.lastname@example.org!
+We’d love to hear how you taught it in your classroom — drop us a line and connect with us on social media or at firstname.lastname@example.org!